eosdac/eosdac-constitution/constitution.md

 &nbsp;&nbsp;&nbsp; **3.3** __Membership:__ DAC Tokens shall, upon registration, constitute and represent the holder thereof, from time to time, as a Member of the DAC, entitled qua Member to all the benefits, and subject to all the obligations, set out in this Constitution and in proportion to the number of DAC Tokens held by such holder, from time to time, PROVIDED ALWAYS that Membership shall be inseparably linked to possession and control of the DAC Tokens and should any holder thereof lose possession or control of or over any such DAC Tokens, such holder shall be deemed immediately terminated as a Member and shall not be entitled qua Member to any benefits, or subject to any obligations, as aforesaid, to the extent of the DAC Tokens over which possession or control was lost.

-&nbsp;&nbsp;&nbsp; **3.4** __Benefits of Members:__ The DAC Tokens shall entitle the holder thereof and from time to time, qua Member of the DAC, to the following rights in proportion to the number of DAC Tokens held by such holder as measured against the total number of outstanding DAC Tokens:
+&nbsp;&nbsp;&nbsp; **3.4** __Benefits of Members:__ The DAC Tokens shall entitle the holder thereof and from time to time, _qua_ Member of the DAC, to the following rights in proportion to the number of DAC Tokens held by such holder as measured against the total number of outstanding DAC Tokens:

 1. (a) Right to Benefits to Members of the DAC prescribed by and pursuant to the Constitution, which right shall be governed by and administered in accordance with the provisions of the Constitution.

-1. (b) Right to Vote in the DAC on any matter requiring or permitting a vote of members of the DAC prescribed by and pursuant to the Constitution, which right shall be governed by and administered in accordance with the provisions of the Constitution.
+1. (b) Right to Vote in the DAC on any matter requiring or permitting a vote of member&#39;s of the DAC prescribed by and pursuant to the Constitution, which right shall be governed by and administered in accordance with the provisions of the Constitution.

 1. (c\) Right to Distribution of Assets of the DAC, required or permitted to be distributed to Members of the DAC pursuant to the Constitution, which right shall be governed by and administered in accordance with the provisions of the Constitution.